 * without screws

-Connect the LCD 20x4 Bricklet to a Brick with the supplied cable (see picture below).
+Connect the LCD 20x4 Bricklet to a Brick with a Bricklet Cable (see picture below).

 If you connect the Brick to the PC over USB, you should see a new tab named "LCD 20x4 Bricklet" in the Brick Viewer after a moment.
 Select this tab.
 If everything went as expected the Brick Viewer should look as depicted below.